 October through December stretches every assumption in this guide.
 Worldwide orders feel it hardest because they already run longest.

 Fulfillment stretches.
-The standard 2–5 business day fulfillment can become 7–10 business days by mid-December.
+The standard 2–5 business day fulfillment can stretch significantly by mid-December.
 A Worldwide order placed on December 1 that would normally arrive by Christmas slips past the deadline more often than not.

 Customs slows.
 Holiday import volume backs up customs offices in every destination country.
-A Worldwide route that takes 14 transit days in October can take 25 by mid-December.
+A Worldwide route that takes 14 transit days in October can take considerably longer by mid-December.

 Carrier capacity tightens globally.
 Even after the package leaves Printful's facility, regional carriers run at peak load.
-A 20-day Worldwide standard can stretch to 30–35 days through December.
+Standard Worldwide windows can stretch materially through December.

 The pragmatic move on Worldwide for the holiday season: publish a hard cutoff date of December 1 (not December 5 or December 10) on any product page that ships internationally.
 After December 1, swap product copy to "ships in January, arrives mid-to-late January" for Worldwide destinations.